qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression.rst

 Record and Attributes
 ---------------------

-This group contains functions and variables (prefixed with a '$') that operate on record identifiers.
+This group contains functions that operate on record identifiers.

 .. csv-table::
    :header: "Function", "Description"